vespa-engine/documentation/en/performance/practical-search-performance-guide.md

   'tracelevel=4' 'trace.timestamps=true' 'hits=1'
 </pre>
 </div>

-With tracing we can analyze indivual queries to understand what type of changes we can make

 ## Tear down the container
 This concludes this tutorial.
 The following removes the container and the data: